M0hammadrezaShakouri/ID3-Algorithm/README.md

 # ID3-Algorithm
-Python implementation of Decision trees using ID3 algorithm from Scratch Two datasets are provided for this project .I used these data sources for this Project Heart Dataset: This database contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
+Python implementation of Decision trees using ID3 algorithm from Scratch.

+Two datasets are provided for this project .I used these data sources for this Project Heart Dataset: This database contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
 In particular, the Cleveland database is the only one that has been used by ML researchers to this date.
 The "goal" field